A. The costs for 2014-2015 are:

 If a student wishes to appeal the loss of institutional and/or federal/state aid, the student must submit an appeal letter to the Office of Financial Aid within two weeks of being notified of their loss of financial aid eligibility.
 The letter must include any extenuating circumstances (including but not limited to death in the family, catastrophic injury, serious medical situations, etc.), any information the student feels was relevant to his or her lack of academic progress, and a specific plan to retain financial aid satisfactory academic progress and good standing.
 The Office of Financial Aid will review such appeals and consult the College of Arts and Sciences, the College of Engineering or the Registrar's Office as necessary.
 Each student's situation will be reviewed individually and on its own merits.
 It is possible that a student may be granted a waiver of the financial aid satisfactory academic progress policy if the situation warrants such consideration due to the student's circumstances.
 If so, the student will be placed on financial aid probation for their next period of enrollment.
 However, this is not guaranteed and should not be expected.
 Each situation is unique and will be reviewed thoroughly.

-We will certainly try to consider your special family circumstances.
+A. We will certainly try to consider your special family circumstances.
 Please document the situation with as many facts and figures as possible in a letter to the Office of Financial Aid.
 We will review your information and try to assist you.
 However, please be aware that increases in Bucknell Need-Based Grant are rare.
 In most cases, the only additional aid we can suggest will be loans.